SW-Retail/rest-api/README.md

  print_r($api->deleteArticle(10));
  ```

-## get the stock in warehouse 1, position 1 on the sizeruler, for article 10) with a get request
+## Get stock information of an article
-if you do not use sizerulers then the position is always 1
+Get the stock in warehouse 1, position 1 on the sizeruler, for article 10) with a get request.
+If you do not use sizerulers then the position is always 1
 ```
 print_r($api->getArticle_Stock(10,2,1))
 ```